zjuwrd/MitsubaWithDebiasingMethod/README.md

 # Mitsuba with debiasing methods

 This project is aimed for implementing debiasing methods for volumetric rendering, based on the `cmake-version` fork of `mitsuba-v0.6`.

+## 1. building

+**Do not modify the directory `build` !!**  , where many specific config files locate.
+Instead, create another directory like `cbuild` to place building results.

-To build the project please look into `BUILD.md` for further guide.
+To build the project please look into

+[**`BUILD.md`**]: ./BUILD.md

+ for further guide.

+Mitsuba0.6 is integrated with **GUI**, so after you successfully build the project you can use the **GUI** to test with some specific scenes.

+## 2. testing

 I have modified `./src/medium/heterogeneous.cpp` ,adding into debiasing methods for the evaluation of transmittance.